 I am a course tutor for our Masters course (delivered in partnership with Scottish College for Educational Leadership), Into Headship Programme.

-I have supervised dissertation students in a variety of projects related to leadership and management.
+I lead the Masters disseratiotion phase of our Post Graduate Taught Promgrammes.
+I have supervised Undergradute and Masters dissertation students in a variety of projects related to leadership and management.

 I have also designed and delivered bespoke leadership courses to a variety of clients.